Gets the primary clipboard of the widget.

 Otherwise they will recursively try to find a child that does

-not return nil
+not return NULL

 .
 Widgets are however free to customize their